Rodrigo1994Chile/Maximum-weight-of-a-point/README.md

 # Python routine for computing theoretical weights on points of algebraic curves

-This repository contains a SageMath routine related to the study of Weierstrass points on algebraic curves.
+This repository contains a Python routine related to the study of Weierstrass points on algebraic curves.

 Current functionality includes: